EcoModTeam/SAMPL/README.md

-# Survey Analysis for Monitoring Population Levels (SAMPLE): An agent-based model to simulate surveys of immobile organisms
+# Survey Analysis for Monitoring Population Levels (SAMPL): An agent-based model to simulate surveys of immobile organisms

 Survey Analysis for Monitoring Population Levels (SAMPL) is an Agent Based Model (ABM) designed to evaluate the performance of various spatial sampling strategies when the target of the sampling effort is a stationary organism.
 SAMPL is designed for field scientists and other interested parties who wish to understand the strengths and limitations of various sampling strategies.
 As such it allows the user to configure the true density, detectability, and distribution of the target of organism, as well as the sampling strategy and the intensity of the sampling effort.
-It then returns the estimated density, species detection rate (if applicable), and other information about the sampling effort, which can then be compared to the true density and number of organisms of interest.
-SAMPL was originially developed to simulate freshwater mussel surveys, thus the organism of interest is refered to as a mussel in the model.
+It then returns the estimated density (if applicable), species detection rate, and other information about the sampling effort, which can then be compared to the true density and number of organisms of interest.
+SAMPL was originally developed to simulate freshwater mussel surveys, thus the organism of interest is referred to as a mussel in the model.
 However, the sampling strategies replicated in this model have been used to survey for other organisms or even inanimate objects.

 SAMPL allows the user to replicate four sampling strategies:
 - simple random sampling: random quadrats are sampled.